Holy Man

 Holy Man is a 1998 American satirical comedy-drama film directed by Stephen Herek, written by Tom Schulman, and starring Eddie Murphy, Jeff Goldblum, Kelly Preston, Robert Loggia and Jon Cryer.
-The film was produced by Touchstone Pictures, Caravan Pictures and Roger Birnvaum Productions and released on October 9, 1998 by Buena Vista Pictures Distribution.
-Holy Man was a commercial failure and received negative reviews from critics.
+The film was produced by Touchstone Pictures, Caravan Pictures and Roger Birnbaum Productions and released on October 9, 1998 by Buena Vista Pictures Distribution.
+Holy Man grossed $27 million worldwide against a $60 million budget and received mixed-to-negative reviews from critics.

 Plot

 Ricky Hayman and Kate Newell work at the Good Buy Shopping Network, a home shopping channel run by John McBainbridge.
 Sales have been down over the last two years under Ricky's management, and Kate was brought in to come up with new ideas.

-Ricky views Kate as a threat and she expresses her dislike for him as well.
-However, John has given Ricky an ultimatum to increase sales, or lose his job.
-While out driving one day, Ricky and Kate come across a charismatic strange man who calls himself "G".
-G is unusual in that he wears white robes and is perpetually happy and smiling.
-He seems to sense how troubled Ricky is, and follows them back to the Good Buy studio.
+Ricky views Kate as a threat, and she expresses her dislike for him as well.
+However, John has given Ricky an ultimatum to increase sales or lose his job.
+While out driving, Ricky and Kate come across a charismatic man who calls himself "G,” wears white robes, and is perpetually happy and smiling.
+He seems to sense how troubled Ricky is and follows them back to the Good Buy studio.

 G wanders onto the set of an infomercial, and while he is on the air, the number of calls with customers wanting to buy something increases.
-Kate notices this and gets G his own spot on the network selling items.
-Meanwhile, the mutual dislike between Ricky and Kate fades and they begin to express romantic interest in each other.
+Kate notices and gets G a spot on the network selling items.
+Meanwhile, the dislike between Ricky and Kate fades, and they express romantic interest in each other.

-G's infomercials are mostly spontaneous anecdotes or thoughts about life, but customers connect with him and even the slowest moving items begin selling out.
+G's infomercials are mostly spontaneous anecdotes or thoughts about life, but customers connect with him and items begin selling out.
 While staying at Ricky's house, he encounters a party of businessmen and displays his talents by making a Rolex watch "disappear" and curing a man of his fear of flying.
 Ricky begins marketing G's name on other items to increase sales.
-He wants to give G his own show, but the stressful work environment and throngs of fans who want to meet G begin to take its toll.
+He wants to give G his own show, but the stressful work environment and throngs of fans who want to meet G take a toll.

 G is no longer the happy, inspiring man he once was, and when Kate tries to convince John to let G leave the network, he refuses and she quits out of contempt.
 Ricky reaps the benefits of the increased sales, receiving a large promotion and a new office.
 However, the rewards seem hollow due to G's lethargy and Kate's rejection of him.

-On the night of the premiere of G's new show, Ricky searches himself and decides that letting G go is the right choice.
-He announces his decision live on air to the studio audience and to his boss.
-Kate hears of his decision and forgives Ricky, racing back to the studio to be with him.
+On the night of the premiere of G's new show, Ricky decides that letting G go is the right choice and announces his decision live on air.
+Kate hears and forgives Ricky, racing back to the studio to be with him.
 They have a romantic reunion on the air, and the show is ended.
-Afterwards, Ricky and Kate say their goodbyes to the fully recovered G, who wanders off into the distance to continue his pilgrimage.
+Afterwards, Ricky and Kate say their goodbyes to the fully recovered G, who wanders into the distance to continue his pilgrimage.